 In this Freetrade Review for 2022, we take a deep dive into one of the top UK fintech investment platforms for retail investors.
-With its freemium model remaining an attractive proposition for cost-conscious consumers, we analyze the variety of features the platform has to offer.
+With its commission-free trading model remaining an attractive proposition for cost-conscious consumers, we analyze the variety of features the online trading platform has to offer.
 Plus, we take a look at their security, regulations, fees, support, pros and cons.

-With ambitious growth plans for this year, including a keenly anticipated expansion into the European market, our 2022 Freetrade review asks; does the company still represent good value for consumers?
-Or should savvy investors be looking elsewhere?
+Freetrade has ambitious growth plans for this year, including a keenly anticipated expansion into the European market.
+Our 2022 Freetrade review asks; does the company still represent good value for consumers?
+Or should savvy investors be looking elsewhere for the best online trading platform?

 What is Freetrade?